 Cast Iron Teapot – Purple Hanabi

 This eye catching tetsubin by MIYA has a lot of personality.
-See On Amazon.
+See at Amazon.
 This is more economical than the last one, if price is a concern for you.

 The exterior is festooned with depictions of the famous Hanabi fireworks, for which this teapot is named.
 This teapot has an enamel coated interior, making it easy to clean.